GreenFlag31/pdf-to-image-generator/README.md

 V0.0.5: Exposing the name of the file in the getTextContent method.

 V0.0.6: API changes, giving more flexibility and offering a cleaner way of options initialisation.
-Adding pausing, resume and stop methods to give more control over the conversion flow to the user.
+Adding pausing, resume and stop methods to give more control over the conversion flow.

 ## Discover others libraries